Legal Landscape: The death penalty

 When the states started abolishing the death penalty and the federal government continued, a practical difficulty arose.
 If a person is sentenced to death for a federal crime in a state that does not conduct executions, where should the execution take place?

 In the 1930s, the federal government, led by an Attorney General with a tough-on-crime political agenda executed someone for a federal crime in Michigan.
 Michigan was the first state that abolished the death penalty.
 Holding the execution in the state caused controversy.
 Today, there is a law directing that for federal law executions tried in a state without the death penalty, the judge should identify an executing state to impose the punishment.
 However the practice of trying someone with a potential death sentence in a state without the death penalty is still controversial because the federal government is essentially bypassing state law.
-See the discussion about Attorneys General in the Executive column (middle).
+See the discussion about Attorneys General in the Executive section.

 Temporary Halt of Executions

 Societal opposition to the death penalty reached a high in the 1960s.
 Activists led by the NAACP brought a series of legal challenges to the death penalty, which jammed up the courts and caused delays.
 The federal government conducted its last execution of the 20th century in 1963.
 In 1972, the Supreme Court ruled the death penalty, as it was applied in Georgia, was unconstitutional, but the Court did not explain exactly why.
 The decision left the death sentence unclear around the nation.
 See Furman v.
-Georgia (Judicial column, right).
+Georgia (Judicial section).
 The federal government did not enact a law to reengage the death penalty until 1988.

 The Modern Day Federal Death Penalty:

 The Anti-Drug Abuse Act of 1988, the first death penalty law after years of nonuse, established the death penalty for intentional killing related to a “continuing criminal enterprise” or a major drug felony.
 The Act was passed during the “War on Drugs” and the process pronounced was intended to address the ruling in Furman v.
-Georgia (see Judicial column).
+Georgia (see Judicial section).

 The Federal Death Penalty Act of 1994 established additional categories for which the death penalty can be imposed.
 These crimes fall into three categories: (1) homicide offenses; (2) espionage and treason; and (3) non-homicidal narcotics offenses.
 The Act also created procedures for carrying out the federal death penalty.
 This Act was part of the Violent Crime Control and Law Enforcement Act of 1994.